ietf-wg-cellar/matroska-specification/index_matroska.md

 This document defines the Matroska audiovisual data container structure, including definitions of its structural elements, as well as its terminology, vocabulary, and application.

-This document updates RFC 8794 to permit the use of a previously reserved EBML Element ID.
+This document updates RFC 8794 to permit the use of a previously reserved Extensible Binary Meta Language (EBML) Element ID.

 {mainmatter}